VictorFAYON/DIAM_optimization/README.md

 ## a) Project Description

-This project aims to develop an optimization algorithm to efficiently sequence manufacturing orders in a factory.
+This project aims to develop an optimization algorithm to efficiently sequence manufacturing orders in a cork factory (DIAM).
 The objective is to minimize delivery delays, simplify production planning, and allow for dynamic adjustments in case of unforeseen events (e.g., machine breakdowns, urgent new orders, etc.).

 ## b) Technical Choices